ustaxcourt/ef-cms/docsify/getting-started.md

 7. Review the petition information to make sure it's correct and press the `Review Petition` button
 8. Review on the confirmation page and click `Serve to IRS` (don't worry, it won't really serve anything to the IRS)
 9. Congrats 🥳, you filed your first petition as a petitioner and reviewed / served it as a petitionsclerk

+This is just one of many user flows we have in our system.
+The reason we started you off with a petition is because a petitioner filing their petition is the start of the life cycle of a Case.